WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

       cmake -DMathematica_INSTALL_DIR=/home/jerome/Mathematica/12.1 ..

-3. Use WSTP and WolframLibrary from arbitrary locations
+3. Use WSTP and WolframLibrary from arbitrary locations (rare case)

    If WSTP and WolframLibrary are not located in a Mathematica installation, two paths must be passed to CMake: